HTML has links - PDF has Authentication

 "Disciplinary action" is the process by which the student conduct officer imposes discipline against a student for a violation of the student conduct code.

-"Disciplinary appeal" is the process by which an aggrieved student can appeal the discipline imposed by the student conduct officer.
-Disciplinary appeals from a suspension in excess of 10 instructional days or a dismissal are heard by the student conduct appeals board.
-Appeals of all other appealable disciplinary action shall be reviewed through brief adjudicative proceedings.
+"Disciplinary appeal" is the process by which an aggrieved party can appeal the discipline imposed or recommended by the student conduct officer.
+Disciplinary appeals from a suspension in excess of 10 instructional days or a dismissal are heard by the student conduct committee.
+Appeals of all other appealable disciplinary action shall be reviewed by a conduct review officer through brief adjudicative proceedings.

 "Expressive activity" includes, but is not necessarily limited to, informational picketing, petition circulation, the distribution of informational leaflets or pamphlets, speech making, demonstrations, rallies, appearances of speakers in outdoor areas, protests, meetings to display group feelings or sentiments and/or other types of assemblies to share information, perspectives or viewpoints.